Gadfly

 What is the animal Gadfly known for?

-Close up of a fly on a wooden surface with a shadow of the fly on the ground behind it
+A close-up view of a fly resting on a weathered wooden surface, with its shadow clearly visible on the ground behind it, showcasing intricate details of the insect.

-Close up of a fly on a leaf with a blue background
+A close-up of a fly perched on a vibrant green leaf, with a soft, serene blue background enhancing the natural beauty of the scene.

 A gadfly is a type of fly that is known for biting or annoying livestock, such as horses, cattle, sheep, or goats.